droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 (snip)
 ~~~

-The method `adapt_output` is called only for outgoing messages triggered by incoming messages processed by the plugin itself.
+The method `adapt_output` is called only for outgoing messages triggered by incoming messages trapped by the plugin itself, even if there is only the matching pattern and the `adapt_input` method is not defined.
 See the [reference manual for plugin developers](../../../reference/plugin/adapter/) for more details.

 ### Run